rnwood/Rnwood.Dataverse.Data.PowerShell/Rnwood.Dataverse.Data.PowerShell/docs/Get-DataverseRecord.md

 ```

 ### -Criteria
-Extra criteria to apply to query
+Extra criteria to apply to query.
+This is specified using the Dataverse SDK type `FilterExpression`.

 ```yaml
 Type: FilterExpression